Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

 </div>
 ~~~

-#### Example: Contributing Multiple Fragments
+#### Example: contributing multiple fragments

-Add the following to the 'template/tdsTemplateFragments.html' file:
+To add multiple fragments to a customizable section, add the following to the 'template/tdsTemplateFragments.html' file:

 ~~~html
 <div th:fragment="datasetCustomContentBottom">